syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 #### Syntax:

-CONFIDENCE(alpha, standardDeviation,size)
+CONFIDENCE(alpha, standard_deviation,size)

 where:

 alpha is the significance level used to compute the confidence level.
 The confidence level equals 100*(1 - alpha)%, or in other words, an alpha of 0.05 indicates a 95 percent confidence level.

-standardDeviation is the population standard deviation for the data range and is assumed to be known.
+standard_deviation is the population standard deviation for the data range and is assumed to be known.

 size is the sample size.